ashok07-ai/basics-of-spring-framework/README.md

 ## Dependency Injection (DI)
 Dependency Injection is a design pattern commonly used in object-oriented programming, where the dependencies of a class are provided externally rather than being created within the class itself.

+### Types of Dependency Injection (DI)
+- **Constructor Injection**
+  - Dependencies are provided to the dependent class through its constructor
+  - Dependencies are passed as arguments to the constructor when the dependent class is instantiated
+  - Constructor injection ensures that the dependencies are available when the object are created

+- **Setter Injection**

 ---

 ## Beans